 On Hochwurzen, you can ride the gondola to the top, and then ride a tricycle looking thing all the way down.
 This is awesome fun.
 There are several ways to get there, one can take the bus, or taxi from Planai to Hochwurzen and then head on up.
 Enterprising individuals can even walk up to Hochwurzen, though it's quite a strenuous walk.
-Only 5k (that's 3 miles in freedom units), but it gains ~1500' of elevation.
+Only 5k (that's 3 miles in freedom units), but it gains 1500' of elevation.
 Plus you have to walk back.
 In any case, it's definitely doable on Saturday, but be very careful since the Buses don't run frequently.
-One of the bonuses of walking is that the views are absolutely incredible.
+One of the bonuses of walking is that the views are absolutely incredible (see figure 26).
+If you have a friend with a benefit, 13 they might even be nice enough to drive you up!